lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 The report should have 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

 The report should be uploaded via CMS.
-The due date is XXXXX, 2024, 23:59.
+The due date is October 13, 2024, 23:59.

 Everyone is expected to report on their project idea in the XXXXXXX, session, and to participate in discussion to give feedback to other students' ideas.
 Students may prepare a short slide deck on their idea.
 This will not be graded; the XXXXXXXX session is intended to help improve and finetune project ideas.